kudobuilder/kudo.dev/content/docs/architecture.md

 * Watch Kubernetes KUDO objects and ensure desired state
 * Create KUDO operators and invoke operator plans

-Read [concepts](concepts) for more details around operator, operator version and Instances.
+Read [concepts](concepts) for more details around operator, operator version and instance CRDs.

 **KUDO Repository** provides significant convenience but is not strictly required.
 It provides an index of operators along with URLs they may be retrieved from.
 Read [repository article](repository) for more details on repositories and operator layout.